Topological Interpretability for Deep-Learning: Results

 Before being used in the information extraction task, each pathology report was preprocessed according to the methodology described in~\cite{alawad2020automatic}.
 Each of the remaining words in the cleaned documents were tokenized and padded to a uniform length of 3,000 tokens, and was used as input to the MTCNN~\cite{alawad2020automatic}.
-From our trained model, we then made multiple predictions on samples from the training set, allowing the dropout layer to vary between predictions, specifically connections to the subsequent layer were randomly activated with a probability of 0.5; this ensured differences in the network connections, and consequently the confidence scores, between subsequent predictions on each document.
+The training set consisted of 236,519 reports, of which 10\% were set aside for a validation set.
+The testing set contained 78,856 reports and was trained to make simultaneous predictions on each of the cancer characteristics (primary site (66 classes), grade (8 classes), histology (176 classes), laterality (7 classes), and behavior (4 classes)).
+From our trained model, we then made multiple predictions on samples from the training set, allowing the dropout layer to vary between predictions.
+The result of this step is a sampling of the model's feature space.
+Letting the dropout vary across multiple predictions on each document creates a representation of the model's learned feature space.
+It is these vector representations in the feature space of the pathology reports, which are used for the final classification.
+Specifically, connections to the subsequent layer were randomly activated with a probability of 0.5; this ensured differences in the network connections, and consequently the confidence scores, between subsequent predictions on each document.
 We then computed the average softmax score for each document and took the class with the greatest score as the average predicted class for each document.
 We also computed the average softmax score of the ground truth class for each document.
 We used these two values, in conjunction with the ground truth label, and two-dimensional embedding~\cite{tenenbaum2000global} of the words in each document as inputs to create our mapper graph.
 These results are presented in~\cref{fig:site_mapper}.

-Additionally, we may examine subgraphs in~\cref{fig:site_mapper}, such as those with primary site originating within the digestive organs, as shown in~\cref{fig:subgraph}.
-Within the subgraphs presented in~\cref{fig:subgraph}, we observe large connected graphs associated with a high predictive accuracy, and smaller, disconnected graphs where the model has low predictive accuracy on the documents clustered into the graph's nodes.
-This figure also illuminates the difficulty the trained model has with primary sites that are not well-defined.
-Primarily, we see multiple small disconnected graphs with labelled ``C26: other digestive organs'' and ``C24 : other digestive and biliary tract''.
-The graphs associated with those labels are dispersed throughout the image and are disconnected from other graphs with the same label.
-The documents clustered into these nodes are often misclassified as originating in an anatomical neighbor, or a range of other primary sites, suggesting that the digestive system tumor has spread from another primary site.

 We then queried our mapper construction for each class in our dataset for those nodes in the graph that were classified at better than 97\% accuracy.
 These nodes contain a subset of the vocabulary that are associated with high predictive accuracy for a given label.
 However, not all the words in this subset are indicative of any particular class.
 If we consider conjunctive words, they might tie together relevant words for a class but alone do not indicate any particular class label.
 Thus we want to infer the words with the highest probability of being associated with a specific class; to approximate this probability, we use the distance to measure detailed in the previous section.
 For primary cancer sites, breast (C50) and prostate (C61), a table of the most prominent, i.e., closest to the high accuracy subset, is provided in~\cref{tab:site_words}.